SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.1.2 Prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES)

-> **2.2 By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescent girls, pregnant and lactating women and older persons.**
->
-> 2.2.1 Prevalence of stunting (height for age <-2 standard deviation from the median of the World Health Organization (WHO) Child Growth Standards) among children under 5 years of age
->
-> 2.2.2 Prevalence of malnutrition (weight for height >+2 or <-2 standard deviation from the median of the WHO Child Growth Standards) among children under 5 years of age, by type (wasting and overweight)
->
-> 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)

-These targets are interpreted to cover research about
+This target is interpreted to cover research about
-* reducing hunger and all forms of malnurition for all people (although children are mentioned specifically, the target does not seem limited to them).
-* access to safe and nutritious food, reducing food insecurity, for all people.
-This includes food safety and right to food.
-It also includes research about nutritional quality.

-This query consists of 3 phrases.
-Phrase 1 focuses on negative actions, phrase 2 on positive actions.
-Phrase 3 is for terms which need to be combined with human terms.

-Should `food/nutrition sovereignty` be included here, or does it go too far?
+* Ending/reducing hunger/lack of food, reducing food insecurity
+* Increasing access to food and improving food supply systems
+* Increasing the safety and nutritional value of the food available.

+It consists of 3 phrases.

 #### Phrase 1

-The general structure is *hunger/malnutrition + action*
+The general structure is *hunger + action*

-Malnutrition includes both underweight and overweight (<a id="WHOmalnut">[WHO, 2021](#f4)</a>); this factsheet was used to add terms, including specific micronutrients of worldwide importance (iodine, iron, vitamin A). `dietary NEAR/3 deficiency` finds a number of specific ones not searched for (e.g. dietary selenium deficieny, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.
-Hunger is used in phrases (`ending hunger`, `world hunger`) for the same reason. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant). `undernutrition` and other terms are included in phrase 3.
+Hunger is used in phrases (`ending hunger`, `world hunger`) to prevent finding results that are mostly medical/physiological. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant), and is used in a double NOT to avoid losing relevant results. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.

 ```Ceylon =
 TS=